skeller88/aws-terraform-bootstrap/README.md

 a more detailed explanation of the process.
 In order to perform additional actions from the command line, further permissions for the role may be needed.

+## Testing
+Nosetests is the testing framework used.
+A dummy test suite should show you the gist of how Nosetests works.
+Run tests in the `tests` folder via the command line or via Pycharm.

 # AWS setup
 ## IAMs
 ### App IAM user